AliciaTransmuted/DarkUnification-Look-and-Feel-with-Install-Script/README.md

 - the first time it is used there are several KDE Plasma artifacts to download and install, so please be patient

 June 8, 2019: Renamed git repository to "DarkUnification-Look-and-Feel-with-Install-Script" to better differenciatte it from the standard "DarkUnification-Look-and-Feel-Theme" repository.

+June 20, 2019: Testing of several different Linux distros has successfully concluded